Dr Sarah Bendall

 - From Whale to Wardrobe: The Whaling Trade, Gender and Fashionable Consumer Goods in Early Modern Europe.
 This project examines one of the key turning points in fashion, trade and industry: the widespread use of whale products in clothing and decorative arts between 1500-1800.

-- Women, Tailoring and the Garment-making Trades during the Seventeenth Century.
-This project seeks to understand the role of women in the production of clothing in England during the seventeenth century.
+- Before the Mantua-Maker: Women and the Garment-making Trades, 1550-1690.
+This project seeks to understand the role of women in the production of clothing in England and France during the late sixteenth and early seventeenth century.

 Accolades and awards